maliMirkec/personal-website/site/articles/how-to-animate-svg-signature.md

 _Be sure to check [the browser compability](https://developer.mozilla.org/en-US/docs/Web/API/SVGGeometryElement/getTotalLength#Browser_compatibility) before you use this technique._
 {% endnote %}

-## CSS Animation
+## CSS animation

-CSS Animation consists of setting the final `stroke-dashoffset` back to zero.
+CSS animation consists of setting the final `stroke-dashoffset` back to zero.

 I have used `linear` for `animation-timing-function` and `forwards` for `animation-fill-mode`.
 The first attribute makes the animation linear, which seemed the most natural to me.
 The second one tells the animation to stay at 100% state.